 If you haven't considered a trip to Iceland in the winter yet, perhaps it's time you did!

 You can check out my full packing list for Iceland, but here are the essentials:

 Warm and waterproof layers – The weather in Iceland is extremely changeable and unpredictable depending on where in the country you are, so you definitely want to pack layers that will keep you warm and dry.
-I recommend a good base layer (like silk leggings and a thermal top), an intermediate layer (like this North Face fleece), and an outer layer that will keep you both warm and dry (my Columbia ski pants and North Face Aeliana coat were perfect).
+I recommend a good base layer (like silk leggings and a thermal top), an intermediate layer (like a good fleece or wool layer), and an outer layer that will keep you both warm and dry (my Columbia ski pants and long Lay-D Down jacket were perfect).